hereon-GEMS/Cont2SAS/README.md

 Test cases:

-For testing, the SLD distribution of known structures can be generated and assigned, for which the scatering quantities can be calculated analytically.
-Several test cases are provided to demonstrate this workflow of testing.
-As a functional test case, an `hdf` snapshot files of Exodus file obtained from exemplary MOOSE simulation is also included.
+For validation, the SLD distribution of known structures can be generated and assigned, from which the scatering quantities can be calculated using this software and compared with analytical expressions.
+Several models are provided as validation test cases that follow this workflow.

+As a functional test case, snapshots of an Exodus file obtained from exemplary MOOSE simulation is also included as `hdf` files.
+The SLD values are assigned from these `hdf` snapshot files to a generated mesh and SAS quantities are calculated using this software.

 Following are the list of test cases:

-- Generated model SLD distribution
+- Validation test case: Generated model SLD distribution
     - One time step models (structures)
         - Sphere (ball)
         - Cube (box)